Displacement to Length Ratio (D/L)

 350 – 400+Heavy cruising auxiliary

-The whole population has drifted lighter over the past half-century.
-In the 1970s a "good cruising sailboat" was typically above D/L 300; today the same designer's brief routinely lands under 200, and ocean racers under 100.
-Carbon spars, composite hulls, and refined keel-bulb geometries made low-displacement boats both fast and stable, and the entire fleet adjusted accordingly.
-When you compare a 1975 design to a 2020 one on D/L alone, you're measuring as much an era as a hull.
+The whole fleet has drifted lighter over the past half-century.
+In the 1970s, a "good cruising sailboat" was often above D/L 300.
+Today, a similar brief may land under 200, and ocean racers can sit under 100.
+Carbon spars, composite hulls, and refined keel bulbs made lighter boats both faster and more stable.
+So when you compare a 1975 design with a 2020 design, D/L is measuring era as much as hull shape.

 What it means in the water